ed-george/NotifJ/README.md

 // Add callback url to notification - opens browser on click notification.callbackUrl(new URL("http://example.com"));

-// Show notification with new seetings notification.show(title, message);
+// Show notification with new settings notification.show(title, message);
 ```